GLOSSARY OF TERMS

 A formal accusation of a felony, issued by a grand jury.

 If an indictment is sealed, it has been filed in a court but its contents are unknown until the accused is in custody.
 This may be done to maintain the secrecy of an investigation, or to keep the accused from fleeing until they are apprehended.

-A court order requiring a person or organization (such as a government agency) to refrain from taking certain actions.
+A court order prohibiting a person or organization (such as a government agency) from taking certain actions.

 Latin for "no contest".

 >br> A person charged with a crime can plead nolo contendere, meaning they are not admitting to the crime, but are not contesting the charge.

 Though the use of nolo contendere varies by jurisdiction, the effect generally is identical to a plea of guilty.

 Legal doctrine meaning which is that a word is known by the company it keeps.